Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Introduction

-Despite the insights provided by these computational studies, significant gaps in understanding the photophysical properties of quasi-1D perovskites remain.
-To the best of our knowledge, most recent studies rely on DFT, which neglects the pronounced excitonic effects critical in low-dimensional materials.
+Despite the insights provided by these computational studies, significant gaps remain in understanding the photophysical properties of quasi-1D perovskites.
+Such understanding is not only of fundamental interest, but also essential for guiding the design of low-dimensional perovskites for optoelectronic and energy applications.
+In particular, the interplay of quantum confinement, dielectric environment, and exciton photophysics plays a central role in determining light absorption and charge carrier dynamics in devices such as solar cells and photodetectors.
+To the best of our knowledge, most recent studies on quasi-1D perovskites rely on DFT, which - as a ground-state theory - neglects the pronounced excitonic effects that dominate the optical response in low-dimensional materials.
 Excited-state methods, such as Green's function-based many-body perturbation theory in the $GW$ and Bethe-Salpeter Equation (BSE) framework, are essential to accurately capture these excitonic features \cite{rohlfing_electron-hole_2000, Puschnig2002, wirtz_excitons_2006, Qiu2013, Reyes-Lillo2016, giorgi_nature_2018, qiu_signatures_2021, leppert_excitons_2024}.
-Moreover, while literature commonly associates corner-sharing octahedral structures with smaller band gaps compared to edge- or face-sharing motifs \cite{Gilley2025-di}, recent calculations indicate that quantum confinement effects \cite{chen_tunable_2023}, organic cation screening \cite{Filip2022}, and organic-inorganic interactions \cite{Umeyama2020a, Matheu2022, forde_dielectric_2023, ni_enhanced_2024} significantly influence band gaps and exciton binding energies.
-These findings suggest that edge- and face-sharing structures do not necessarily exhibit larger band gaps in all cases, highlighting the need for systematic investigations using methodologies that fully capture dielectric screening, confinement effects and excitonic phenomena.
+Moreover, while corner-sharing octahedral structures have been associated with smaller band gaps than their edge- and face-sharing counterparts \cite{Gilley2025-di}, recent work has shown that quantum confinement effects \cite{chen_tunable_2023}, organic cation screening \cite{Filip2022}, and orbital interactions between organic and inorganic sublattices \cite{Umeyama2020a, Matheu2022, forde_dielectric_2023, ni_enhanced_2024, boeijeMolecularEngineeringInterlayer2025} significantly influence band gaps and exciton binding energies.
+These findings highlight the need for systematic investigations that fully account for dielectric screening, structural connectivity, and excitonic effects.